-6. 2 OTHER ASSETS REPORT
+6.2 OTHER ASSETS REPORT

 Are dead legs / infrequently used outlets present within system pipework?
-Small dead leg and infrequently used outlets located.
-Are thermostatic mixer valves present on individual outlets?
+Possible infrequently used showers Are thermostatic mixer valves present on individual outlets?
 No Are there single mixer valves serving a number of outlets?
-No Is the mixed temperature of the pipework >1m? - Are flexible hoses fitted to any services on the mains water system?
-No Is there any unused equipment connected?
-Possibly the washing machine in the portacabin Is any scale/debris present on any of the tap outlets?
+Yes Is the mixed temperature of the pipework >1m?
+Yes Are flexible hoses fitted to any services on the mains water system?
+Yes Is there any unused equipment connected?
+No Is any scale/debris present on any of the tap outlets?
 No Do any tap outlets have any spray or other inserts fitted?
 Yes Are strainers fitted?
-No
+Yes